mildlybrutal/namaste-react/Food_Ordering_Project/theory.md

 11. What is props in React?
 Ways to
     Ans.
 Props are used to pass the data from parent component to child component.
 Passing a prop to a function is like passing an argument to a function.
 There are two ways to pass the props in React:

     1. Using props
     2. Using spread operator

 12. What is Config Driven UI ?
     Ans.
 Config Driven UI is a way to build the UI using configuration.
 It is used to build the UI without writing the code.

+Theory questions of EP5 :

+1. What is the difference between Named Export, Default export and _ as export?
+   Ans.
+Names Export is used to export multiple components whereas Default is used for one.
+And _ is used for re-exporting all exports from another module under a specific namespace

+2. What is the importance of config.js file ?
+   And.
+It is used to store all constants and re usable files.

+3. What are React Hooks?
+   Ans.
+It is a normal js utility function.

+4. Why do we need a useState Hook?
+   Ans.
+To get the sync of the UI and logic behind the functionality.
+Whenever a state variable updates, React re-rendes the component.